4teamwork/ftw.news/README.rst

 Introduction
 ============

-ftw.news provides dexterity content types for news articles.
+ftw.news provides dexterity content types for news articles and an integration for ftw.simplelayout (news listing block).
+An optional feature can be installed allowing the news listing block on the Plone Site to render specially marked news items only.

 Compatibility
 -------------